visualia/visualia/docs/utils/svg-paths.md

-# SVG utilities functions
+# SVG paths

-Visualia provides a set of functions that help working with SVG graphics.
+Visualia provides a set of functions that help to generate SVG graphics.

 ## arc